 "The similitude of good company and that of bad company is that of the owner of musk and of the one blowing the bellows.
 The owner of musk would either offer you some free of charge, or you would buy it from him, or you smell its pleasant fragrance; and as for the one who blows the bellows (i.e., the blacksmith), he either burns your clothes or you smell a repugnant smell."
 [Bukhari & Muslim].

-People can leave a residue on our personalities, so we have to be careful when seeking companionship, for this can influence and shape our lives for better or for worse.
+People are infectious and can leave a residue on our personalities, so we have to be careful when seeking companionship, for this can influence and shape our lives for better or for worse.

 The Qur'an has provided us a simple constitution on those we are to spend our time with: